EssBuilds/MentalHealthDetox/README.md

 ---

-###Credits
-Youtube - code that inspired me
+Credit to Youtube - for code that inspired me.
 ---
-Pexels - images and video
+Credit to Pexels - for images and video.
 ---
-Copilot - debugging
+Credit to Copilot - for debugging.
 ---
-chatgpt - help with writing
+Credit to chatgpt - for help with writing.
 ---
-chatgpt